 The IPDU Info form allows you to view all IPDU information (e.g., number of outlets for each unit, current, temperature, alarm threshold levels, and firmware) by serial port.

-The form stores historical values of the maximum current and the maximum temperature.
+The form stores the maximum current and the maximum temperature attained by the IPDU.

 To view the IPDU information, perform the following steps: